 None of us will starve, not even the hawk.
-For me, famine is of the spirit while the body fuels on dried fare and the only sweetness comes in jars.
+For me, famine is of the spirit while the body fuels on dried fare, and the only sweetness comes in jars.
 The wings are first to wither, then the deep singing.

 Someday I will follow the hawk.
-I will climb past wilding mounds of dead-gold buckwheat.
-My foot will rattle shards of ancient lava, startling a pika into the dominion of talon and beak.
+I will climb past mounds of dead-gold buckbrush.
+My foot will rattle shards of ancient lava, startling a lizard into the dominion of beak and talon.
 I will face the she-wind angering in the cinder cones, prying at broken shadows of the sacred peaks.